6BC Botanical Garden

 April (weather permitting) through October 31

-Saturdays and Sundays, 10:00 AM - 7:00 PM
+Saturdays and Sundays, 12:00 noon -6:00 PM

-Wednesdays and Fridays: 6:00 PM - 8:00 PM
+Wednesdays and Fridays: 5:00 PM - 8:00 PM (at members' discretion)

+We hope that you will find 6BC Garden to be a beautiful, relaxing, reflective space.
 Please help us keep it that way when you visit by observing the following:

 GARDEN RULES: